spencercjh/crabscore_springboot/README.md

 * To simplify **object storage**, I perform this feature inside the service instead of using third-party services(such as OBS).
 For more information, please check `top.spencercjh.CrabScore.refactory.service.BaseUploadFileService` .
 These codes reference some businesses codes I wrote during my internship;
 * Constrain NPEs using `org.jetbrains.annotations`.
 * Implement **RESTful** Api **more correctly** than before.
+* Use *Spring Security* to implement authentication and authorization.

 ## To Do in Feature